richardvenneman/appsignal-docs/source/ruby/integrations/sidekiq.html.md

 ---
-title: "Monitor background jobs"
+title: "Sidekiq"
 ---

-Starting with AppSignal gem version 8.0 or higher we monitor Sidekiq and Delayed Job.
-We've also added a few hooks to create your own background monitoring for other tools.

-## Sidekiq

 [Sidekiq](http://sidekiq.org) is a simple and efficient background processor for Ruby.
 It's also the processor we use to process jobs in AppSignal.

-The AppSignal gem inserts a listener into the Sidekiq server middleware stack if the `Sidekiq` module is present.
+The AppSignal Ruby gem automatically inserts a listener into the Sidekiq server middleware stack if the `Sidekiq` module is present.
 No further action is required.